DEsalasL/lopit_analyst/README.md

                            --exclude_taxon other
 ```
 #### Note:
-The flag 'exclude_taxon' corresponds to a known contamination source in the file (host, symbiont, etc).
+The flag '--exclude_taxon' corresponds to a known contamination source in the file (host, symbiont, etc).
 Such taxon(taxa) must have been specified before running PD [If there were multiple contaminants, they must have been specified with a single handle (e.g., other_taxa)].
-In the example, the argument ‘other’ is passed as the data comes from an axenic culture and no additional taxa are expected in the PSMs file to bypass this requirement (if unsure, check PSMs column called ‘Marked.as’).
-WARNING: not specifying this flag correctly will lead to an inaccurate filtering.
+In the example, the argument ‘other’ is passed as the data comes from an axenic culture and no additional taxa are expected in the PSMs file to bypass this requirement (if unsure, check PSMs column called ‘Marked.as’). **WARNING:** not specifying this flag correctly will lead to an inaccurate filtering.

 ### Outputs produced:
 Within newly created ‘Step2__ First_filter_Pmar’ directory: